 Wirral Older People’s Parliament provides a way for older people to voice their opinions, inform the Council and influence its decisions.

-The Parliament meets four times a year in Wallasey Town Hall at 11am-1pm on the first Friday in March, June, September and December.
-All are welcome to attend.
+The Parliament meets four times a year in Wallasey Town Hall at 11am to 1pm on the first Friday in March, June, September and December.
+Wirral Older People's Parliament provides a way for older people to voice their opinions, inform the Council and influence its decisions.
+All members are welcome to attend.

-It is governed by an Executive Committee, Chaired by Ray Johnston which also meets at least once a month to discuss current key issues.
+It is governed by an Executive Committee, Chaired by Ray Johnston which also meets at least once a month to discuss current key issues and raise actions on issues affecting older people.

 The issues discussed